 In the event that a student fails a course at NHTI, subsequently satisfactorily completes a comparable course at another institution and requests transfer, those credits may be used to satisfy NHTI program requirements at the discretion of the program Department Head.
 However, the grade received at NHTI will remain a part of the transcript, and it will be utilized in determining the student's Grade Point Average (GPA).
 Only successfully repeating the failed course at NHTI will discount the failing grade from the GPA calculation.
-(See Repeated Course policy, p.
-82 and Program Residency Requirements policy, p.
-82.)
+(See Repeated Course policy, Program Residency Requirements policy, and Transfer to Other Institutions on page 76.)